yvesheri4/cmse802_project/README.md

 # Project Title: Application of Machine Learning to Solve the Inverse Problem of Envelope Equations in Accelerator Physics

+This repository implements machine learning techniques, including non-linear regression and Physics-Informed Neural Networks (PINNs), to solve the inverse problem of the Kapchinsky-Vladimirsky (KV) equation.
+It includes data preprocessing, model code, Jupyter notebooks, and results, supporting reproducibility in computational research.
+Here is the repository directory structure tailored for this project:

 We are working on solving the inverse problem of the Kapchinsky-Vladimirsky (KV) envelope equation in accelerator physics expressed as

 $$